Medically reviewed by Drugs.com. Last updated on Jun 27, 2023.

 The society has defined different categories based upon how frequently tension-type headaches occur and how persistent they are:

-Each episode may last from 30 minutes to 7 days
+- each episode may last from 30 minutes to seven days

-Each episode may last from 30 minutes to 7 days
+- each episode may last from 30 minutes to seven days

 The exact cause of tension headaches is unknown.
 But there appear to be several contributing factors.